 Driving an S4 in 2-3 ft chop can be fun, especially standing, but this catamaran microskiff is not as seaworthy as a PWC.

 Fishing PWC are equipped with a 150 HP engine, and they can reach a top speed of 45 mph.
-In contrast, the S4 is rated for 6 HP, and some owners run a 10 HP outboard on it, which is why so far no S4 is known to have traveled faster than 17 mph.
+In contrast, the S4 is rated for 6 HP, and some owners run a 10 HP outboard on it.